-Recently opened drawings are shown on the File menu.
-If the file you want is listed there, just select it from the list.
+Recently opened drawings are shown in the file menu.
+If the file you want is listed there, but select it from the list.
 Otherwise, use the Open command from the File menu.
 If you have opened the file recently, then you can use the recent file command from the Menu bar.